-The Solemnity of John the Liminal and Luminous Baptist « Catholic Insight
+The Birth of John the Liminal and Luminous Baptist « Catholic Insight

 Zachary is struck dumb and loses his voice, until John, the Lord’s forerunner, is born and releases his voice for him.
 What does Zachary’s silence mean, but that prophecy was obscure and, before the proclamation of Christ, somehow concealed and shut up?
 It is released and opened up by his arrival, it becomes clear when the one who was being prophesied is about to come.

-This is also the official patronal feast day of Quebec, which in the current secular milieu infecting the once-Catholic province now goes by the name of Fete Nationale.
-Having just banned all ‘religious symbols’ for public employees – from crosses to hijabs – one may wonder where la belle province is headed.
-We may take some comfort in the historical Catholicism, still so evident in the churches, street and town names, monuments, side-road crosses and shrines.
-What was may yet be again, we may hope, at least with the supernatural virtue by that name, which – as we hear of Justin Trudeau cavorting with Gay Pride, emotively declaring ‘we are all allies!’, everybody and their granny coasting along the insidious rainbow – and now with the anarchy, iconoclasm and sheer destruction of ‘Black Lives Matter”, supernatural hope is about all we have left in these times.
+This is also the official patronal feast day of Quebec, which, with the current secular milieu infecting the once-Catholic province, now goes by the name of Fete Nationale.
+Having banned all ‘religious symbols’ for public employees – from crosses to hijabs – one may wonder where la belle province is headed.
+We may take some comfort in its historical Catholicism, still so evident in the churches, street and town names, monuments, side-road crosses and shrines.
+What was may yet be again, we may hope, at least with the supernatural virtue by that name, which – as Justin Trudeau and the rest cavort with Gay Pride, emotively declaring ‘we are all allies!’.
+Everybody and their granny is coasting along the insidious rainbow – and now with the anarchy, iconoclasm and sheer destruction of ‘Black Lives Matter’ and critical race theory, transgenderism, supernatural hope is about all we have left in these trying times.
 But, along with faith and charity, it is more than enough.
 For the darkness does not win out in the end, for the Light is on its – or His – way, and will not tarry, even if in the interim, we are all like voices crying out in the wilderness.

 Saint Jean Baptiste, priez pour nous!